-Methohexital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
+Methohexital is a barbiturate (bar-BIT-chur-ate).
 Methohexital slows the activity of your brain and nervous system.

 Methohexital is used to make you fall asleep before a surgery or other medical procedure.
 It is usually given in combination with other types of anesthesia.

-Methohexital may also be used for purposes other than those listed in this medication guide.
+Methohexital may also be used for purposes not listed in this medication guide.

 What are the possible side effects of methohexital (Brevital Sodium)?